 🔑 Must-Have Documents Before Selling or Donating

-Gather these documents before listing your modular building for sale or contacting a dealer like iModular.com to help with resale or donation.
+Gather these documents before listing your modular building for sale or contacting a dealer, such as iModular.com, to assist with resale or donation.

 1. Bill of Sale or Proof of Ownership